What is the removal of breast implants

 En Bloc Candidates

 Not all patients are candidates for En Bloc capsulectomy.
 On occasion, the capsule is so dilapidated that it is nearly impossible to remove in one piece.
-This is especially true for thin capsular tissue adjacent to the ribcage, where cutting deep can lead to a punctured lung cavity or prolonged pain.
+Especially true for thin capsular tissue adjacent to the ribcage, where cutting deep can lead to a punctured lung cavity or prolonged pain.

 En Bloc Procedure